oegegr/link_cutter/README.md

 link_cutter.py has serveral options:
 * -d  Drop all tables if exsits and create new
 * -t  Generate test data in database
+* -v  Turn on debug for flask app